LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 Because some requests use multiple transactions under the covers, the overall request response time can sometimes be greater than the transaction timeout.
 There is no server-side tuneable property for the overall request processing time.
 Tuning of the client read timeout and/or network configuration may be required when extending the maximum transaction time to more than 2 minutes, or supporting multi-transaction requests which also exceed 2 minutes.

-Firewalls or other components in the flow between a client and the IBM FHIR Server may forcibly close (reset) a connection which is considered idle.
-This is usually because no packets associated with the TCP connection will flow between the client and the IBM FHIR Server until the response is returned.
+Firewalls or other components in the flow between a client and the LinuxForHealth FHIR Server may forcibly close (reset) a connection which is considered idle.
+This is usually because no packets associated with the TCP connection will flow between the client and the LinuxForHealth FHIR Server until the response is returned.
 There are two ways to address this:

 1. Configure the network path to make sure that TCP idle timeout exceeds the client read timeout for all components in the client-server flow.
 This is impractical unless the infrastructure is dedicated (e.g. an internal system-to-system flow), even then it might not be desirable or allowed;
 2. Configure TCP keep-alive (SO_KEEPALIVE) on the connection.
 This instructs the operating system to occassionally send packets over the wire to let the networking components know that the connection is still active while the client waits for a response from the server.
 Some clients may configure keep-alive by default, in which case no action is required.
 Note that TCP keep-alive should not be confused with HTTP Keep-Alive.
 The TCP keep-alive and client read-timeout values should be considered together.
 There is no point configuring TCP keep-alive if the delay before sending the first packet is longer than the client read-timeout.
 Likewise, TCP keep-alive will not prevent a client read from timing out.
 TCP keep-alive only ensures a connection is not reset by a network component thinking it is idle.
 The timing values you configure need to be guided by the network configuration in your particular solution.